Commonwealth Immigrants Act 1968: Aftermath

-In the wake of these subsequent reforms of the law on immigration from the Commonwealth to Britain, it became clear that the view of UK Government about immigration was changing.
+In the wake of these subsequent reforms of the law on immigration from the Commonwealth to Britain, it became clear that the view of HM Government about immigration was changing.
 As the states in the British Commonwealth achieved independence, and the idea of a British Empire ceased to be a reality, the Government decided that a more restrictive approach to immigration was necessary.
 However, hundreds of thousands of African, Asian, and Caribbean expectant immigrants arrived by other methods, including through Europe and by methods that did not involve them having immigration visas.
 The 1968 Act was superseded by the Immigration Act 1971.

 When cabinet papers were released under the 30-year rule, they showed that the legislation was intentionally aimed at "coloured immigrants", and that the cabinet had received legal advice that the bill would breach international law.
 Home Secretary James Callaghan had made the proposal for emergency legislation at a special cabinet committee on 13 February 1968.
 The minutes noted the Bill "might be presented as the government giving way to racial prejudice".